 - Women’s Health

-WWBH offers Australasian College of Emergency Medicine accreditation of 12 months, with other rotations available within Wagga Wagga, such as Anaesthetics, Medicine & Paediatrics.
-WWBH offers 12 months advanced training and extra terms including Ultrasound/ED rotation (6 mths); Anaesthetics (6 mths); Paediatrics (3 mths); ICU (3-6 mths).
+WWBH is now a Tier 1 Australasian College of Emergency Medicine (ACEM) accredited hospital, offering accreditation of 36 months, with other accredited rotations available within Wagga Wagga, such as Anaesthetics, Intensive Care, Ultrasound & Paediatrics.
 WWBH has an excellent training program with 10 hours per fortnight dedicated and paid teaching time.
 Teaching includes regular multi-disciplinary SIM training, paediatrics sessions, guest speakers, registrar presentations, case-based discussions and more - including primary and fellowship examination preparation.
 There are also second monthly M+M and USS sessions.

 A redevelopment of Wagga Wagga Base Hospital has been completed with brand new hospital facilities and an emergency department with dedicated acute, ambulatory and EMU areas.

 Both the University of New South Wales and the University of Notre Dame have clinical schools in Wagga Wagga and the WWBH accommodates medical students from both these universities.

 Dr Syeda Begum

 Dr Michael Davoren